WendyHanzer/In/Assignment07/README.md

 Assignment07 -- Texture Loading
 ===============================
-Jakub Berlinski is my partner for this project.
+Cameron Rowe is my partner for this project.

 Texture loading complete.
 Model will load if texture file is stated in object file or .mtl file.